 Note that, the batch conversion, too, distorted the Unicode characters as mentioned in the second method.
 If you have special characters in your dataset follow the second method.

-- How to Convert Excel to CSV without Opening (4 Easy Methods)
+- Convert Excel to Comma Delimited CSV File